CMagnac/CMagnac-first-blog/_posts/2022-12-28-mushroom-poisoning.md

 ### 3.1 Orellanine

-nephrotoxic toxin
-mushroom species of Cortinarius genus
-Europe and North America
+Orellanine is a nephrotoxic toxin who is synthetize by mushroom species of Cortinarius genus.
+Cortinarius grow in Europe and North America.
-1950: mass poisoning in Poland characteristics of intoxication: delayed symptoms after 2 weeks no specific antidote dialysis, chronic renal insufficiency for patients who survive.
+One characteristics of intoxication is the apparition of symptoms at least 2 weeks, sometimes 1 month, after the ingestion.
+That is a serious problem for the identification of the cause of hospitalization.
+There is no pecific antidote and half patients die.
+Others suffer from chronic renal insufficiency and need lifelong dialysis.

 ### 3.2 Psilocybin

-therapeutic potential
+Despite their festive consumption, magic mushrooms has some therapeutic potential.
+Trial suggests that they can treat sever depression.
+Major problem for this kind of therapy, as it was the case for ayahuasca, is the strict protocol that patients need to be aware.

 ## 4. Treatment of the death cap intoxication

-Amanita phalloides
-Silibinine
-Supportive care
-activated charcoal
+The Dorosz edition, a french clinical dictionary, describes only on specific treatment for the intoxication by the Amanita phalloides.
-antiemetics in addition with rehydration anticholinergic agents such as glycopyrrolate or atropine differential diagnostic prognosis depends on which mushroom has been ingested
+With supportive care, doctor can use **silibinine** combine with activated charcoal.
+In addition with antiemtic drugs and rehydration or anticholinergic agents such as glycopyrrolate or atropine.
+All that depends on the clinical evaluation.

+In a global view, the prognosis depends on which mushroom has been ingested.

 > bibliographies:
 >